JustKeepPlay/JustKeepPlay/README.md

 - 👋 Hi, I'm Beck Parinyawat
 - 👀 I’m interested in AI and Machine learning
-- 🌱 I’m currently learning Data science
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on anyone
+- 💞️ Most of my projects are located in the PyProject repository!
 - 📫 How to reach me s.parinyawat.beck@gmail.com

 <!---